Jahazz/Hololens2Gallery/README.md

 ### Networking (`Gallery.FlickrAPIIntegration`)

 Module for communicating with internet.
-Communication with flickr api is done by Unity-SOAP framework(Tbh any framework can be used here.).
+Communication with flickr api is done by Unity-SOAP framework (Tbh any framework can be used here.).
 Images are downloaded by use of UnityWebRequestTexture and returned as sprites.
 Photo lists are parsed from xml to `Gallery.FlickrAPIIntegration.Endpoints.Photo` objects.
 Config file is SoapConfig.cs and requests are stored in RequestFactory.cs.
-Calls are made from `NetworkingMediator.cs` and it should be only exposed class(beside of data classes) here.
+Calls are made from `NetworkingMediator.cs` and it should be the only exposed class (beside of data classes) here.
 When api calls are executed in realtime, image requests utilize FIFO queue.
 To expand, simply add output format as for example in `PhotosSearchEndpoint.cs` and specify request in `RequestFactory.cs`.
 Example calls are in `NetworkingMediator.cs`.

 ### Saving (`Gallery.Saving`)

 Module for read/write operations.
-Uses its own data format to store path for images(in exception of sprites from `Gallery.Data`).
+Uses its own data format to store path for images (in exception of sprites from `Gallery.Data`).
-Both urls for thumbnails and proper image are stored and if bigger image is downloaded is stored too.
+Both urls for thumbnails and proper image are stored and if bigger image is downloaded it is stored too.
 Images are stored in .png format.
 Calls should be made from `SaveUtils` static class.